tskit-dev/tutorials/demography.md

 ## Population structure

-``msprime`` supports simulation from multiple discrete populations, each of which is initialized with a :class:`msprime.PopulationConfiguration` object.
+``msprime`` supports simulation from multiple discrete populations, each of which is initialized with a {class}`msprime.Population` object.
-For each population, you can specify a sample size, an effective population size at time = 0 and an exponential growth rate.
+For each population, you can specify a sample size, an effective population size at time = 0, an exponential growth rate and a name.

 *Note: Population structure in ``msprime`` closely follows the model used in the ``ms`` simulator.